Information for visitors and collaborators

 The high voltage terminal of the 14UD includes a gas stripper differentially pumped by two turbopumps and two ion pumps.
 This is followed by the existing foil stripper and electrostatic triplet quadrupole lens.
 All terminal equipment is controlled via optical cable.

 At present the beam can be used at one of 11 different detector/target chamber stations, with a beam rastering option available on the central beam line.

 A team of experienced technical staff within the Department of Nuclear Physics maintains the facility and provides user support.
 Assistance with beam extraction and delivery can also be provided.
 Extensive workshop services for target chamber and beam line equipment manufacture, modification or development is also available through both the technical staff within the department and from the Research School of Physics and Engineering (RSPE) mechanical workshop.
 Assistance with electronic components and computational issues is also available through the RSPE electronics workshop and school computer unit.
 The department's computer specialists can also provide computational assistance with data collection.

 Please enjoy our virtual online tour of the facility.
 It features 360 degree photos of the heart of the accelerator and all the labs, and interviews with staff and students, so you can get inside this unique facility and find out how it works.

 ANU has a number of accommodation options available while you visit the department, including on-Campus apartments and residential halls.
 Details can be found on the University Accommodation website.
-Short term visits are perhaps best addressed at the visitors section of this site.
 Our departmental administrator can also provide assistance with accommodation bookings if required.